-At 30 September 2021 the Company had a potential deferred tax asset of £21,774,000 (2020 - £16,308,000) in respect of taxable losses which are available to be carried forward and offset against future taxable profits.
+At 30 September 2022 the Company had surplus management expenses and losses on non-trading loan relationships of £84,688,000 (2021 - £82,849,000) which are available to be carried forward and offset against future taxable profits.
 A deferred tax asset has not been provided on these losses as it is considered unlikely that the Company will make suitable taxable revenue profits in excess of deductible expenses in future periods.
-The potential deferred tax asset has been calculated using a corporation tax rate of 25% (2020 - 19%).
 Due to the Company's status as an investment trust, and the intention to continue meeting the conditions required in the foreseeable future, the Company has not provided for deferred tax on any capital gains and losses arising on the revaluation or disposal of investments.